 Below are examples of verbal abuse, statements verbally abusive men and women make.
 Do you recognize any of these?

 - You’re so cute when you try to concentrate!
-Look at her, man, she’s trying to think.
+Look at you trying to think.

-- I can’t believe I married such a stupid man.
+- I can’t believe I love a stupid jerk.

 - Aw, come on, can’t you take a joke?